naveenpi/shopinfo/README.md

 ## Application Information:
 Test Credentials: There is no need of test credentials, You have to create two accounts namely for seller and customer.

+## Sequence Information:
+1. When the app launches main activity appears.
+There is a login button on the top near the menu.
+2. On Clicking the login button login activity appears.
+3. Click sign up button.
+On clicking sign up button user is directed to regestration page.
+4. Click the Seller regestration button.
+On clicking seller regestration button user is directed to seller regestration page.
+Here the      user has to enter the details.
+In this page the address field should be given as "maryville" or "kansas".
+After filling all the          fields click the regester button.
+On clicking the regester button the field values are updated in the firebase database and the user    will be directed to login page.
+5. Now login as a seller with the above regestration details.
+On logging in as a seller the user will be directed to SellerActivity        page.
+Here the user can update fields like availability, products, quantity, Discount message.
+Click the update button to update the    fields into the database.
+Now logout of the sellerActivity page.
+User will be directed to login page.
+6. Click sign up button.
+On clicking sign up button user is directed to regestration page.
+7. Click the customer regestration button.
+On clicking customer regestration button user is directed to customer regestration page.
+Here    the user has to enter the details.
+After filling all the fields click the regester button.
+On clicking the regester button the field    values are updated in the firebase database and the user will be directed to login page.
+8. Now login as a customer with the above regestration details.
+On logging as a customer user can see a spinner to filter the cities. select the city as given in the seller regestration.
+9. On selecting the city user can see the shops listed under that city.
+Click on the shop to view the details.
+10. There is a call button at the bottom.
+On clicking the call button the user is directed to a call activity where he can call the     seller.